imatix/gsl/README.txt

 The authors grant you free use of this software under the terms of the GNU General Public License version 3 or, at your choice, any later version.
 (GPLv3+).
 For details see the files `COPYING` in this directory.

+#### Ownership and License of generated sources

+The copyright of the output of GSL is by default the property of the user or whomever writes the template(s).

 ### Building and installing

 Dependencies: